Kolchug-Mizar: History

 In 1922 after development of new types of products from nichrome, beryllium and bronze the plant started manufacturing of the "winged metal" developed together with A. Tupolev for their aircraft industry.

 In the 1930s a method of brass manufacturing by hot rolling was developed.

 In 1931 a village became a town Kolchugino.

-In 1939 the government made a decision about formation a cable and metal-weaving production into a separate enterprise – "Electrocable" plant.
+In 1939 the government made a decision about forming a cable and metal-weaving production into a separate enterprise: "Electrocable" plant.

 During World War II the plant together with four thousand workers was evacuated in Ural that gave rise to five plants: in Orsk, Kamensk-Uralskiy, Revda, Balkhash and Verkhnaya Salda.

 Despite a hard post-war period the plant continued the started technical re-equipment.

 Early in 1970 the metallurgists put into operation some shops manufactured copper tubes, flat bars etc.

 In 1978 a new house producing consumer goods was put into operation; in 1983 - a new foundry; in 1988 - a new shop of complex alloys.

 At the same time a new housing estate, new therapeutic and surgical departments of a hospital and other public amenities were built, and cultural and educational institutions were opened.

 In 1997 the tableware division of Kolchugino plant became a joint stock company and took the name JSC TH Kolchug-Mizar.